-Language learners often say they can’t speak much, but they can read well.
+Language learners often say they read well but can’t speak much.
 Thanks to this video, I have come to the surprising realization that language learners are incorrect when they say that.
+That’s impossible.
 No one can read well, but can’t speak well.

 What Good Reading Is, And What It Is Not

 When you read things meant for native speakers in your target language, do you have to stop and think?
 Do you go back to reread?
 Use Google Translate?
 Get tired of reading after a handful of sentences (or less).
 Maybe you mostly stick with learners-materials.

 Bad news: You can’t read well.

 “But I can understand all the sentences in my language course,” you protest.
 The bar for reading well is much higher than you think.